The speakers of the energy conference: "energy 2050"

 Before joining the European Commission, Christian worked as senior manager with KPMG Germany on international transfer pricing.

 Christian is an economist and holds a PhD from the University of Linz (Austria).

-Elisabeth Köstinger, Federal Minister for Sustainability and Tourism (inquiry made)
+Elisabeth Köstinger, former Federal Minister for Sustainability and Tourism (inquiry made)